-Under the CO2 stabilization scenario, the CCS technology adoption pattern is broadly similar to the tax scenario, but with more dramatic changes in the mix of generating technologies.
+Under the CO_2 stabilization scenario, the CCS technology adoption pattern is broadly similar to the tax scenario, but with more dramatic changes in the mix of generating technologies.
 The stabilization scenario does not restrict greenhouse emissions until 2035 as economic growth reduces emissions intensities to target levels.
 After 2025, implicit carbon prices increase rapidly as greenhouse gas emissions are constrained to meet intensity targets.
 As in the reference scenario, the advanced gas technology expands to account for 4 trillion kWh, a fifth of total generation, by 2020.
 However, the rapidly rising carbon price allows this technology to expand to nearly 7 trillion kWh by 2040.
 The coal CCS technology enters in 2040 at carbon prices of \$100/mtC{eq}.
-This technology gradually displaces the advanced gas and conventional generating technologies and generates over half all electricity produced by 2070 as shown in Figure 7.
-The gas CCS technology also enters in 2040, but accounts for a maximum of 5% of global generation and does not account for a significant share of production in any region except Japan.
-Fixed factor scarcity for the coal CCS technology constrains its penetration and allows the gas CCS technology to compete.
+This technology gradually displaces the advanced gas and conventional generating technologies and generates over half all electricity produced by 2070 as shown in Fig. 7.
+The gas CCS technology also enters in 2040, but accounts for a maximum of 5% of global generation and does not account for a significant share of production in any region.
+Fixed factor scarcity for the coal CCS technology constrains its penetration and allows the gas CCS technology to compete at the margin.
 Rising gas prices lead to declining production from gas-based technologies beyond 2050.
 All regions except Japan generate a portion of their electricity with the coal capture technology by 2060.
-As in the tax case, Japan generates the majority of its electricity using the gas without capture technology as described in Section 7.1.
+As in the tax case, Japan generates the majority of its electricity using the advanced gas technology for the reason described above.